aerona-chofu-ashp/modbus/README.md

    and Modbus-TCP (network) so in theory any interface supporting these should work.

-   This has been confirmed working with a (a [Hjelmslund USB485-MB45](https://hjelmslund.eu/) isolated USB-RS485 converter:
+   This has been confirmed working with a [Hjelmslund USB485-MB45](https://hjelmslund.eu/) isolated USB-RS485 converter:
    ![USB485-MB45](https://hjelmslund.eu/images/RS485%20cable%20modbus.jpg)
    and a [USR-W610 Wi-Fi/Ethernet to Modbus adapter](https://www.amazon.co.uk/gp/product/B07DNWM62H/):